StevenR152/HexProjects/README.md

 # HexProjects
-A series of independent workshops that plug into each other to teach many parts of technology in a way the industry uses them
+A series of loosely independent workshops that plug into each other to teach many parts of technology in a way the industry uses them

+Exercises are labeled with letters to show dependency, A1 should be done before A2.
+But B1 is loosely independent of both.
+You'll have a more rounded project if you do them all, as they can interlink so give a overall portfolio peice.
+For example making your frontend call the backend which are deployed using the devop's and run on the infrastructure individual exercises.

-## [AWS](https://aws.amazon.com/) Exercise 1: Host a static website in S3 for dirt cheap!
+## [AWS](https://aws.amazon.com/) Exercise A1: Host a static website in S3 for dirt cheap!
 In this exercise you're tasked to:

 - Make a website that is hosted on [AWS](https://aws.amazon.com/) (Amazon Web Services) using Simple Storage Service (S3).